atenyi/ChainRank/README.md

 =========

 The ChainRank.R file contains the ChainRank algorithm.
 An example run is also available to test the algorithm.
-The ExampleRun folder contains the necessary data files and the IGF_run.R file which contains the script for the example.
-The scenario aims to recreate the IGF-Akt pathway explained in (Schiaffino and Mammucari, 2011) and reported in (Tenyi et al., 2014).
-There are two pre processed network available for testing, explained in (Tenyi et. al, 2014) Supplementary file.
+The ExampleRun folder contains the necessary data files and the MuscleSpecCase_run.R file which contains the script for the example.
+The scenario aims to recreate the IGF-Akt pathway explained in (Schiaffino and Mammucari, 2011) and reported in (Tenyi et al., 2015).